 One of the first important steps in laboratory design and hood installation is to select the proper blower and ductwork.
+There are several different types of fume hood blowers to select from.

 It is important that your components are sized correctly depending on hood size, application, cubic feet per minute (CFM), and the distance that needs to be ducted.
 A fume removal system works well only if the blower, ductwork and accessories are properly sized.
 This infographic is designed to make choosing the correct blower and accessories a little easier.